-This work presented a point of view on how the virtualization technology can be applied in studies over interactions between multiple operating systems in a homogeneous hardware and heterogeneous software environment, as a valuable tool for training laboratory works.
+This work presented how the virtualization technology can be used in building-up a platform for studies over interactions between multiple operating systems in a homogeneous hardware and heterogeneous software environment.
 This point of view has a true practical relevance, as time as the presented system we have designed and implemented is currently in full service.